latchbio-nfcore/scflow/docs/usage.md

 `-c`

 Specify the path to a specific config file (this is a core Nextflow command).
 See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.
-We highly recommend utilizing [Nextflow Tower](https://tower.nf/) for pipeline monitoring; your token can be passed with a custom config file.
+We highly recommend utilizing [Seqera Cloud](https://tower.nf/) for pipeline monitoring; your token can be passed with a custom config file.

 ## Custom configuration